 MariaDB is kept up to date with the latest MySQL release from the same branch and in most respects MariaDB will work exactly as MySQL.
 All commands, interfaces, libraries and APIs that exist in MySQL also exist in MariaDB.
 There is no need to convert databases to switch to MariaDB.
 MariaDB is a true drop in replacement of MySQL!
 Additionally, MariaDB has many nice new features that you can take advantage of.

 - The current stable MariaDB release is MariaDB 10.0.

 - The development release is MariaDB 10.1.

 - The previous stable release is MariaDB 5.5.

 Current and Development versions of MariaDB (and many previous versions) can be downloaded from http://downloads.mariadb.org

 We do updates to active releases about once a month.
 Major releases are made in about 9 month intervals.
 For 10.x releases this is likely to be done in 6 months intervals.

 The road map on http://mariadb.org/jira will let you know when to expect the next release of MariaDB.
 It is, of course, only an estimate, but the developers try to stick to it whenever possible.

 MariaDB and MySQL are well supported by the MariaDB community.
-Full 24x7, consulting, bug-fix, and other levels of support for MariaDB and MySQL are available from several companies including Monty Program Ab and SkySQL.
+Full 24x7, consulting, bug-fix, and other levels of support for MariaDB and MySQL is available from the MariaDB Corporation.